Myjava: Geography

 It is located in the Myjava Hills at the foothills of the White Carpathians and nearby the Little Carpathians.
 The river Myjava flows through the town.
 It is 10 km away from the Czech border, 35 km from Skalica and 100 km from Bratislava.

 History

 The settlement was established in 1533 and was colonized by two groups of inhabitants: refugees fleeing from the Ottomans in southern Upper Hungary (today mostly Slovakia) and inhabitants from north-western and northern Upper Hungary.

 During the Revolutions of 1848, the first Slovak National Council met in the town as a result of the Slovak Uprising.
 Today, the house of their meeting is now part of the Museum of the Slovak National Councils, a part of the Slovak National Museum network.

 Before the establishment of independent Czechoslovakia in 1918, Myjava was part of Nyitra County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.
 On 8 April 1945, the Red Army dislodged the Wehrmacht from Myjava and it was once again part of Czechoslovakia.

-Demographics

-According to the 2001 census, 95.5% of the inhabitants were Slovaks, 1.5% Czechs and 0.4% Roma.
-The religious makeup was 51.4% Lutherans, 28.2% people with no religious affiliation and 14.2% Roman Catholics.
+Population